tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 CARET records sets of meta-information to a LTTng ring-buffer one by one rather than tries to store those meta-information at once.
 CARET serves a parameter, `recording_frequency`, to control velocity to record meta-information.
 `recording_frequency` is frequency at which each process records meta-information.
 It decides how many sets of meta-information is stored to the ring-buffer per second.
-The higher the frequency, the shorter the time required to complete the PREPARE state, but the greater the risk of tracer discarded.
+If the frequency is higher, it costs less time to complete meta-information recording, but possibility of tracer discarded is higher.

-`ignore_nodes` `ignore_topics` `select_nodes` `select_topics` are unimplemented features.
+`ignore_nodes` `ignore_topics` `select_nodes`, and `select_topics` are unused fields for the future implementation.
 They are reserved fields for setting [tracepoint filtering](./tracepoint_filtering.md) at the start of the measurement from CLI.

 <prettier-ignore-start>